 - Bloomerang offers a free solution option to get your organization started.
 You can use this free option as a test-run to see how you like the solution before committing to investing your nonprofit’s precious resources towards the software.
 Once you’ve decided you love our software, you can choose the scaled solution that’s right for your nonprofit according to your specific donor database needs.

 - You’ll gain access to Bloomerang Academy with the software so that you have additional training, tips, and tricks whenever you need them.
 These videos will help you best take advantage of the advanced features offered as a part of Bloomerang’s donor database.
-This is in addition to the free email and chat support provided by the Bloomerang team.
+This tool is in addition to the free email and chat support provided by the Bloomerang team.

 Bloomerang’s expert knowledge about and passion for the nonprofit space means their donor database software goes above and beyond the average solution.
 You can get more from Bloomerang!

 This donor database buyer’s guide should only be the beginning.
-Your organization needs to conduct a lot of research to truly feel comfortable and confident with the solution you choose.
-Be sure to keep Bloomerang in mind as you conduct this research and keep a list of potential solutions to contact for a demo.
+Your organization needs to conduct a lot of research to feel comfortable and confident with the solution you choose.
+Be sure to keep Bloomerang in mind as you perform this research and keep a list of potential solutions to contact for a demo.
 To jump-start your research process, check out these articles below: